aws-samples/eks-workshop-v2/website/docs/observability/resource-view/config-secret-view/configMap_view.md

 sidebar_position: 30
 ---

 [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) is a Kubernetes resource object to save configuration data in key-value format.
-The ConfigMaps are useful to store enviornmental variables, command-line arguments,application config that can be accessed by the applications deployed in the pods.
+The ConfigMaps are useful to store environment variables, command-line arguments, application config that can be accessed by the applications deployed in the pods.
 ConfigMaps can also be stored as configuration files in a volume.
 These help the configuration data to be separated from the application code.

 Click on the ConfigMap drill down and you can see all the configs for the cluster.